The Art of Needling with Qi - Level 1: Point Location and Needle Insertion

 Bill will be assisted in this seminar by CICM joint principals John and Angela Hicks and Kim Chan, CICM Programme Leader for Acupuncture Skills and Techniques.

-Prerequisite: 'The art of feeling qi' or permission of instructor based on equivalent experience and skill.
+Prerequisite: You must be an acupuncturist or in your 3rd year at an acupuncture college, and have completed ’The art of feeling qi’ or received the permission of the instructor based on equivalent experience and skill.

 Bill Ryan has studied qi gong, tai chi, and related energy arts since 1980 with Daoist Lineage Master Bruce Frantzis.
 In 1992 Bill founded Brookline Tai Chi near Boston, USA which under his direction reached a peak enrolment of over 450 students.
 He now teaches qi gong and practises qi gong tui na bodywork.
 The approach to needling that he teaches is an adaptation of the approach used in qi gong tui na energy gate and channel work.
 He developed this adaptation with CICM joint principals Angela and John Hicks and Kim Chan, CICM Programme Leader for Acupuncture Skills and Techniques.
 Find out more about Bill at www.billryanenergyarts.com